-According to Maryland's General Health Code, if an employer tests applicants or employees for a job-related reason for the use or abuse of controlled substances or alcohol, the state requires that certain procedures be followed.
+If an employer tests applicants or employees for the use or abuse of controlled substances or alcohol for a job-related reason, Maryland's General Health Code requires that certain procedures be followed.
 Among the law's provisions and requirements, an employer must do the following:

 An employer may use a preliminary screening procedure to test an applicant for the use or abuse of any controlled dangerous substance, unless the employer has entered into a collective bargaining agreement that prohibits the employer from doing so.
 If the result is positive, the employer must submit the specimen for testing by a laboratory (MD Code Health-Gen. Sec.
-170-214).
+17-214).
+Violations

 Violation of this law constitutes a misdemeanor.
 If convicted, the violator will be subject to fines not to ...